 If you think teens are the primary culprits, think again

-The number of traffic deaths in the U.S. rose sharply in 2015 and 2016, marking the greatest increase in five decades, and many safety advocates point to distracted driving as one of the primary reasons.
+The number of traffic deaths in the U.S. rose sharply in 2015 and 2016, marking the greatest increase in five decades.
+Many safety advocates point to distracted driving as one of the primary reasons.

 However, the last few years have shown that this is far from just a teen-only concern, with studies saying that drivers across the board are using their phone on 88 percent of their trips.

-In addition to being incredibly dangerous, use of cell phones while driving, unless hands free, is illegal in many states, including Massachusetts, Connecticut, Vermont, New Hampshire and New York.
+In addition to being incredibly dangerous, use of cell phones while driving, unless hands free, is illegal in many states, including Massachusetts.

 New Rules of the Road

 Young drivers learn by example, so setting some rules that apply to all drivers is important.
 Consider implementing the following rules of the road for your whole family:

 - No cell phone use while driving.
 If using the phone becomes necessary, the driver must safely pull over and park first.